More-Important-More-Importantly | Commonly Confused Words

 etymology

-• More important is often used as a predicate adjective phrase, typically following a linking verb such as be.
+• More important is often used as an adjective phrase, modifying a noun.

 © 2025 Lithium Lab Pte Ltd